-- · Horses may compete at two consecutive heights SI, AE and CC - Horses may only compete twice in SJ, AE and CC classes.
-Horses may compete in teams at each height or as an individual. - Where a senior and junior are sharing a horse for SJ, AE or CC, the horse may only still compete twice total in a competition.
-For example a senior could compete in the Senior 90 SJ as part of a team or individually, and the junior could compete in the Junior 90 SJ as part of a team or individually.
-For mixed classes juniors and seniors are not permitted to share a horse - No horse may compete twice in the same team or in more than one team in the same class (e.g. Novice Winter Dressage, Mixed 70 Arena Eventing, or Senior Prelim Dressage) unless expressly permitted. - Juniors and seniors may share horses, provided they are competing at the same or consecutive levels (if doing the same test and is judged by the same judge, the test sheet will be withheld until both tests are completed). - A horse may be shared by two seniors or two juniors but one must compete as an individual and may not ride the same test or height - For dressage competitions a horse may only be ridden once in a team per class. - Open Dressage, Prelim Dressage and Riding Test are classed as separate classes. - Horses may compete as part of a team and/or individually provided the tests are different and eligibility criteria is met. - Where the Introductory, Novice and Intermediate Winter Dressage Qualifiers are held on the same day a horse may compete in both as part of a team. - For Pick a Test competitions a horse may enter both sections, but the sections will still be judged as one competition at qualifiers.
-The championship may be split if entries in each - For the Dressage to Music Championship only, horses will only be permitted to compete in two individual championship classes (warm up classes, direct entry and pairs not included).
-Competitors who qualify the same horse in three championship classes will be required to choose which championship classes they will contest at the Championship.
-This must be declared to the Official Steward at the qualifier - BD Quest points are not counted for dressage points, but the level at which a horse has competed is counted where relevant in the eligibility criteria (e.g. competing at Elementary would make the horse ineligible for Prelim).
+- No rider or horse may compete twice in the same team. - Horses may compete at two consecutive heights SI, AE and CC - Horses may only compete twice in SI, AE and CC classes.
+Horses may compete in teams at each height or as an individual. - · Where a senior and junior are sharing a horse for SI, AE or CC, the horse may only still compete twice total in a competition.
+For example a senior could compete in the Senior 90 S) as part of a team or individually, and the junior could compete in the Junior 90 S) as part of a team or individually.
+For mixed classes juniors and seniors are not permitted to share - No horse may compete twice in the same team or in more than one team in the same class (e.g. Novice Winter Dressage, Mixed 70 Arena Eventing, or Senior Prelim Dressage) unless expressly permitted. - · Juniors and seniors may share horses, provided they are competing at the same or consecutive levels (if doing the same test and is judged by the same judge, the test sheet will be withheld until both tests are completed). - A horse may be shared by two seniors or two juniors but one must compete as an individual and may not ride the same test or height - Open Dressage, Prelim Dressage and Introductory Dressage are classed as separate classes. - Horses may compete as part of a team and/or individually provided the tests are different and eligibility criteria is met. - · Where the Introductory, Novice and Intermediate Winter Dressage Qualifiers are held on the same day a horse may compete in both as part of a team. - For Pick a Test competitions a horse may enter both sections, but the sections will still be judged as one competition at qualifiers.
+The championship may be split if entries in each - BD Quest points are not counted for dressage points, but the level at which a horse has competed is counted where relevant in the eligibility criteria (e.g. competing at Elementary would make the horse ineligible for Prelim).

-CR APPENDIX 4: CHAMPIONSHIP CLASSES
+CR APPENDIX 3: CHAMPIONSHIP CLASSES

-WINTER COMPETITIONS 2024
+WINTER COMPETITIONS 2025